Sometimes you have to take the first turn.

 Where I stand now.

 Today I don’t even advertise encapsulation services and I on average encapsulate 3 times a month.
 I don’t push encapsulation on anyone (especially my students) and I don’t teach about it in my evidence based Lamaze childbirth education course because the science is honestly still out.
-Centuries of Tradition Chinese Medical and the benefits I’ve witnessed in my clients have made me a believer.
+Centuries of Traditional Chinese Medicine and the benefits I’ve witnessed in my clients have made me a believer.
 What I know is that in these tiny pills women are finding comfort, emotional support and energy boosts that get them through the dark days of postpartum.
 Women I serve have seen their milk supply regulate and found breastfeeding easier with than without.
 I have clients who use capsules for stressful days long after their baby has grown.
 Moms rave about the energy they feel and a calmness their capsules & tinctures give them, but to me there is something more important.

 What I know is in the tiny pills women are finding comfort, emotional support and energy boosts that get them through the dark days of postpartum.